National Republican Senatorial Committee v. FEC

 National Republican Senatorial Committee v.
-Federal Election Commission (No. 24-621) is a pending United States Supreme Court case regarding the constitutionality of federal limits on how much political parties can spend in coordination with their candidates.
+Federal Election Commission, 609 U.S. ___ (2026), was a United States Supreme Court case regarding the constitutionality of federal limits on how much political parties can spend in coordination with their candidates.
+The Supreme Court held that federal limits in the Federal Election Campaign Act (FECA) violated the First Amendment.

 Background

 Legal background

 Federal law has long regulated how much a political party can spend in coordination with its candidates—distinct from independent expenditures.
 These "coordinated party expenditure limits" were enacted to prevent donors from usurping candidate contribution limits.
 In 2001, the Supreme Court decided Federal Election Commission v.
 Colorado Republican Federal Campaign Committee (Colorado II).
 Colorado II upheld these limits, holding that coordinated spending was "virtually indistinguishable" from independent expenditures, and that the government had an important interest in preventing actual or apparent corruption.

 In the years since Colorado II, the Supreme Court's campaign finance jurisprudence has shifted significantly.
 In 2010, the Court decided Citizens United v.
 Federal Election Commission, which struck down limits on corporate independent expenditures, reasoning that independent expenditures could not corrupt candidates.
-In 2014, the Court decided McCutcheon v.
-Federal Election Commission, further narrowed the anti-corruption rationale in invalidating aggregate contribution limits.
+In 2014, in McCutcheon v.
+Federal Election Commission, the Court further narrowed the anti-corruption rationale in invalidating aggregate contribution limits.
 In McCutcheon, the Court emphasized that only quid pro quo corruption can justify limiting campaign contributions.
 In 2022, the Court decided Federal Election Commission v.
 Ted Cruz for Senate, which struck down a law forbidding the repayment of candidate loans with post-election contributions.
 In Cruz, the Court again emphasized that limits on campaign contributions must be tailored to preventing only quid pro quo corruption.